buildsi/build-abi-containers/README.md

  - provide base containers with tools to test abi.
  - For some number of packages, define libraries and binaries within to build and test.
  - Build a testing container on top of a base container, with an [autamus](https://autamus.io) package added via multistage build.
+We might change this to use a spack build cache instead, but right now I'm testing with autamus containers.
  - Run the entrypoint of the container with a local volume to run tests and generate output.

 ## Organization